DangerKlippers/danger-klipper/README.md

 - Enter 'B' for back twice
 - 'Q' to quit

-### Adding a git-remote to the existing installation
+### Option 3.
+Adding a git-remote to the existing installation
+Can switch back to mainline klipper at any time via a `git checkout upstream_master`

 ```bash
 cd ~/klipper